 **RewriteRule ^(.*)$ https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301]**

-# Scenario 3: Enforce canonical www domain
+# Scenario 3: Mandating the use of canonical domain names with www

 RewriteCond %{HTTP_HOST} ^yourdomain.com [NC]